|Ribbon Documentation Center|

 Dsp Mismatch Action

-Specifies the action to take for when the following DSP mismatch conditions occur:
+Specifies the action to take for one of the following DSP mismatch conditions:

 The options are:

-Note: During the dry-up period, active calls using the higher capacity DSPs are not protected in the event that a switchover occurs before the dry-up process completes.
+Note: During the dry-up period, active calls using the higher capacity DSPs are not protected in the event that a switchover occurs before the dry up completes.

-Note: If a switchover occurs, calls using the higher capacity DSPs on the active are not protected during switchover (partial redundancy).
+Note: If a switchover occurs, calls using the higher capacity DSPs on the active instance are not protected during switchover (that is, partial redundancy).

 Cli Set Warning Support